-Cyber-Seniors is governed by a five-member Board of Directors.
+Cyber-Seniors is governed by a five-member Board of Directors in each of Canada and the United States.

 Liz Snelgrove, General Manager, Interface Surgical Centres